roshnidaksha/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Simply copy the file [JAR file location]/data/internships.txt and transfer it to the secondary device in the same subdirectory of [JAR file location]/data.
-This will ensure your data is transferred, but keep in mind there should be only one internships.txt in the location.
+**A**: Simply copy the file `[JAR file location]/data/internships.txt` and transfer it to the secondary device in the same subdirectory of `[JAR file location]/data`.
+This will ensure your data is transferred, but keep in mind there should be only one `internships.txt` in the location.

 ---